SiliconLabs/wiseconnect/examples/snippets/wlan/station_ping_v6/readme.md

 - Build the application.
 - Flash, run and debug the application.
-- After the application gets executed successfully, the MAC addresses of the remote clients that gets connected or disconnected to the newly created station ping are printed on the console.
+- Upon successfully connecting to the Access Point, the device initiates ping requests to the specified REMOTE_IP_ADDRESS with the configured PING_PACKET_SIZE to verify the availability of the target device.

   ![Station_Ping_Output](resources/readme/station_ping_output.png)